zteezy19/MyPortfolio/README.md

 --------------------------------------------------------------------------------
 react-ts-typewriter: For the Typewriter effect in the "About Me"section.
 Font Awesome: For scalable vector icons that can be customized with CSS.
+react-icons: Used the devicons library and font-awesome library which came with the react-icons library package.